Cookie Settings

 Data governance is also essential when migrating content to the cloud.

-The services provided by The Data Institute are aimed primarily at companies from the following industries media, logistics, and finances, but also on ecommerce Companies that want support in complying with guidelines and using data effectively.
+The services provided by The Data Institute are aimed primarily at companies from the following industries media, logistics, and finances, but also on ecommerce companies that want support in complying with guidelines and using data effectively.

 Who is involved in data governance?